FLICKIT-PVT/.github/profile/README.md

 ---

-## 🤝 Club Collaboration *(Coming Soon)*
+## 🤝 Club Collaboration
-We are partnering with sports clubs to create an all-in-one management and training platform:
+We partner with sports clubs to create an all-in-one management and training platform:

 - **Coach-Driven Training**:
   Clubs can manage their students' progress, assign practice sessions, and provide targeted training programs.